MyHush/hush-smart-chains/README.md

 ## Adding DPoW

 All Hush Smart Chains support Delayed-Proof-of-Work innately, though the service must be run and data injected into the network.
-DPoW is not needed for private Hush Smart Chainn.
+DPoW is not needed for private Hush Smart Chain.
 Public Smart Chains that will have financial value need protection from double spend attacks, so DPoW is highly encouraged.

+## Getting Help

+We are happy to help you build upon the Hush platform, please join our [Discord](https://myhush.org/discord) and ask in #developers